-Whether you are preparing tomatoes for a soup, canning salsa, or freezing for later, most recipes require that you peel and seed the tomatoes first.
-See how to peel tomatoes quickly and easily with this step-by-step guide.
+Whether you are preparing tomatoes for soup, canning salsa, or freezing for later, most recipes require that you peel and seed the tomatoes first.
+This step-by-step guide will show you how to peel tomatoes quickly and easily.

-Using a food strainer is handy when you are dealing with a large amount of tomatoes.
-If you are canning a batch of tomato sauce, you can cook the tomatoes briefly and then run them though a vegetable strainer or food mill to separate the skins and seeds from the tomato pulp.
+Using a food strainer is handy when working with a large amount of tomatoes that require the skins and seeds to be removed.
+For example, if you are canning a large batch of tomato sauce, you can cook the tomatoes briefly and then run them through a vegetable strainer or food mill to separate the skins and seeds from the tomato pulp.

-But what if you don’t have a strainer or don’t want to pull it out for a just a few tomatoes?
-Maybe you want to keep the tomatoes whole or a bit chunky instead of juicing them to a pulp.
+But what if you don’t have a food strainer or don’t want to pull it out for just a couple of tomatoes?
+Maybe you want to keep the tomatoes whole or a bit chunky for salsa instead of juicing them to a pulp.
 That’s where knowing how to blanch, peel, and seed tomatoes comes in handy.

 Steps to Peeling and Seeding Tomatoes

-The easiest way to remove the skins of a tomato is by blanching briefly in boiling water and then immediately cooling it in ice water.
+The easiest way to remove tomato skins is by blanching them briefly in boiling water and then immediately cooling them in ice water.
 Here are the steps to peeling and seeding tomatoes using the blanching method:

 Simple kitchen tools are all you need: